Dental analysis in archaeology

 The analysis of dental remains is a valuable tool to archaeologists.
-Teeth are hard, highly mineralised and chemically stable, so therefore preserve well and are one of the most commonly found animals remains.
-Analysis of these remains also yields a wealth of information.
+Teeth are hard, highly mineralised and chemically stable, therefore preserve well and are one of the most commonly found animals remains.
+Analysis of these remains yields a wealth of information.
 It can not only be used to determine the sex and age of the individual whose mandibular or dental remains have been found, but can also shed light on their diet, pathology, and even their geographic origins through isotope analysis.

 As a result, dental analysis is applied to both the recent and long-dead.
 It is a crucial part of forensic anthropology in terms of identifying the deceased, and can be applied to archaeological remains to learn about an individual from a burial, or track larger changes in diet of a population if more data is available.

+The study of teeth in archaeological contexts is supported by the Dental Anthropology Association, founded in 1986, which publishes the peer-reviewed journal Dental Anthropology.

 Age determination

-The methods to estimate age based on dentition are divided into two groups; the methods based on the development and growth of teeth that are applied to infants, children and juveniles, and the methods that are based on changes to dentition after formation which is used to estimate the age of adults.
+The methods to estimate age based on dentition are divided into two groups; the methods based on the development and growth of teeth that are applied to infants, children and juveniles, and the methods that are based on changes to dentition after formation used to estimate the age of adults.

 It is easier to estimate the age of an individual using their dental remains during infancy and childhood than it is during adulthood since the emergence of teeth and their development in young people provide good and relatively reliable indicators of age.
 Since teeth eruption follows a pattern, with the eruption of deciduous teeth occurring after birth to the end of infancy at the age of two, and permanent teeth erupting between the ages of five and fourteen, observing which teeth are erupted and developing in a mandible, or whether a tooth is deciduous or permanent in isolated remains, can reveal the age of the individual.
 This evaluation of tooth eruption can be done by viewing images of the dental remains via radiographs, MRIs, and CT scans.

 Among adults with fully developed dentition, numerous techniques have been developed for age estimation by looking at various characteristics including periodontosis, cementum apposition, tooth-root translucency, root resorption, secondary dentine deposition and the attrition of the occlusal surface.
 The tooth-root translucency method was pioneered in the 1990s and involves taking two measurements of a tooth when viewing it under a light, and then placing the values into a formula to gain an age estimation.

 Another common method involves counting the number of alternating light and dark bands in the cementum.
-Such methods that are based on post-formation changes rely more on microscopic observations.
-A more holistic approach can be taken to assess the overall wear of the teeth too, for example using the Brothwell chart of 1963.
-Assessing teeth wear like this is common since it is a more reliable indicator of age than signs of wear in bones.
+Methods based on post-formation changes rely more on microscopic observations.
+A more holistic approach can be taken to assess the overall wear of the teeth, for example using the Brothwell chart of 1963.
+Assessing teeth wear is common due its reliable indicator of age than signs of wear in bones.